-- 1. Employment of the lnc-ltc weighting scheme [6]. - 2.
-Stopword list obtained from the content word lemmas of the Spanish stopword list provided by SMART $^4.$ - 3.
-Employment of the uppercase-to-lowercase module to recover uppercase sentences. - 4.
-Except for TDlem, the terms extracted from the title section were considered to be twice as important with respect to the description and narrative.
+- 1. Employment of the lnc-ltc weighting scheme [5]. - 2.
+Stopword list obtained from the content word lemmas of the Spanish stopword list provided by SMART 4. - 3.
+Employment of the uppercase-to-lowercase module for recovering uppercase sentences. - 4.
+Except for TDlem, the terms extracted from the title section were given the double of importance with respect to description and narrative.

-As shown in Table 1, all NLP-based methods performed better than standard stemming, but lemmatization (TDNlem) appeared to be the best option, even when only dealing with inflectional variation.
-Expansion through synonymy (TDNsyn) did not improve the results because the expansion was total, that is, all synonyms of all terms of the query were added, and no word sense disambiguation procedures were available; thus, too much noise was introduced into the system.
-When the syntactic dependency pairs (TDNf-dsp) were employed, the results did not show any improvement with respect to the other NLP-based techniques considered, except in the case of average precision at N documents, where this method performed best for the first 10 retrieved documents.
+According to Table 1, all NLP-based methods showed a better behavior than standard stemming, but lemmatization method (TDNlem) seemed to be the best option, even when only dealing with inflectional variation.
+The expansion through synonymy (TDNsyn) did not improve such results because the expansion was total, that is, all synonyms of all terms of the query were employed, and no word sense disambiguation procedures were available; this way, too much noise was introduced in the system.
+In the case of the employment of syntactic dependency pairs (TDNf-dsp), the results did not show any improvement with respect to the other NLP-based techniques considered, except in the case of average precision at N seen documents, where it obtained a better behavior for the 10 first retrieved documents.